holmstromt/holmstromt.github.io/_tabs/about.md

 ---

-I also love cartoons, taking walks and listening to video game music.
+I love cartoons, taking walks and listening to video game music.
 When it comes to writing I tend to stick with poetry, but sometimes I dabble in action.